nhsconnect/prm-mesh-aws-forwarder/README.md

 Install with `python setup.py install`.

-The MESH to S3 forwarder can then be started with `python -m s3mesh.entrypoint`.
+The AWS MESH forwarder can then be started with `python -m awsmesh.entrypoint`.

 Running the forwarder requires the following environment variables to be set: